morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/2-development-setup.md

 ### ethers.js

-Setting up a Morphism Alpha Testnet provider in an ethers script: import { ethers } from 'ethers';
+Setting up a Morphism  provider in an ethers script: import { ethers } from 'ethers';

 ```